Yitzhak Goldknopf: Political career

 Goldknopf is a member of Agudat Yisrael's national committee.
 He was elected to the Jerusalem City Council in 2003.

 Yaakov Aryeh Alter, rebbe of the Ger dynasty, appointed Goldknopf to replace Yaakov Litzman as leader of Agudat Yisrael in June 2022.
 Goldknopf was additionally assigned the first spot on the party's electoral list ahead of the 2022 election, and was elected to the 25th Knesset.
 He was appointed Minister of Housing and Construction on 29 December 2022, and resigned his seat on 6 January 2023, as part of the Norwegian Law.

 He is well-known in the religious community because of his position as chair of the "Committee for the Sanctity of the Sabbath".
 The committee has fought for restrictions in the Israeli public space, including a campaign that forced El Al to stop flying on Saturdays.
 Goldknopf intervened in a highly publicized spat in 2022 between the Ger leadership and Knesset member Meir Porush, who accused them of undermining his bid for Mayor of Jerusalem.

-After the failure to pass a draft exemption bill for a majority of Haredi Jewish men, he announced his resignation on 12 June 2025 from his ministry in Benjamin Netanyahu's cabinet, and returned to the Knesset per the Norwegian Law.
+After failing to pass a bill that would maintain exemptions for Haredi conscription, he announced his resignation on 12 June 2025 from his ministry in Benjamin Netanyahu's cabinet, and returned to the Knesset per the Norwegian Law.